atomone-hub/govgen-proposals/002_SOFTWARE_VERSIONING.md

 On the other hand, while v0.50 brings some interesting features in term of modularity, it is not used by the CosmosHub yet (at the time of writing, Gaia v19 upgrade proposal is still in voting period).
+As we believe that newer versions have less guarantees in terms of reliability, we suggest to discard v0.50 as well.

 In conclusion, we suggest that AtomOne depends on Cosmos-SDK v0.47.